zammad/zammad-admin-documentation/manage/groups.rst

 or

-2. With the permission setting via a role (Admin → Manage → Role), please see: :doc:`roles`
+2. With the permission setting via a role (Admin → Manage → Role), please see: :doc:`roles/index`

 It is recommended to avoid using both configurations.